CHR. Did you meet with no other assault as you came?

 any company, and for any talk; as he

-talketh now with you, so will he talk when
+talketh now with you, so

 he is on the ale-bench; and the more drink